 - season with salt & pepper and enjoy

 Regardless of which method you use for cooking asparagus on the stove, it is quick and simple and goes well with many different main courses!

-When the weather warms up, I can’t wait to get outside and use my barbecue.
-But for these photos, I used my old George Foreman grill.
+When the weather warms up, we like to grill asparagus outside on the barbecue.
+But for these photos, I used my old george foreman grill.

-Either method works, but if you are using an outdoor grill, make sure you use a vegetable grilling basket (This is the one I own!) to prevent your asparagus from falling between the grates.
+Either method works, but if you are using an outdoor grill, make sure you use a vegetable grilling basket (This is the one we own and love!) to prevent your asparagus from falling between the grates.

 - Heat grill over medium-high heat